 - The Romans invent the warded lock (Italy).

 - Glassblowing is invented (Syria, Lebanon, Israel).

 - The silver Gundestrup Cauldron is made, possibly by the Thracians (Denmark).

-- Alexandros of Antioch sculpts the marble Venus de Milo.
+- Alexandros of Antioch sculpts a marble statue of Aphrodite, now known as the Venus de Milo.
 (Greece).

 - The most recent books of the Old Testament are written (Palestine, Israel).